Procurement Management consists of the following processes. See also Knowledge Areas - Procurement.

 "Okay, wise guy.
 My contract SPECIFICALLY says I am always to be drawn AS A RABBIT!"
 Bugs Bunny

-Procurement planning involves determining what purchases will be needed to complete the project work.
+Procurement planning involves determining what products or services will be aquired outside the project team to complete the project work.
 Many projects involve work being performed by an outside vendor.
-Thus, the project manager needs to plan for how the work will be performed as per contractual agreements, how communications will be handled with the vendor, what measures will be taken to inspect the vendor's deliverables to ensure compliance to project requirements and contractual obligations, etc.
+Thus, planning includes analysis of potential sellers, determining associated risks, and identifying the type of contract that will be used.
+During this phase, the project manager needs to plan for how the work will be performed as per contractual agreements, how communications will be handled with the vendor, what measures will be taken to inspect the vendor's deliverables to ensure compliance to project requirements and contractual obligations, etc.

 During the Conduct Purchases process, proposals from sellers are evaluated.
 Once evaluated, a seller is select to perform the work and a contract is awarded.